Alan-FGR/GitterLogger/README.md

 # GitterLogger
-A Gitter Log Archiver in Py3k (Just Works™)
+A Gitter Log Archiver in Py3k (Just Works™).

 It works and is being used in production, but code is shit and needs to be revamped (especially globals), I haven't touched Python seriously in years so I'm not planning to do that anytime soon though.

 ### Credits